suppechasper/zebra-scripts/README.md

 directory named session_x, the outliers files save in this directory and the reference stacks in  saved in a subfolder reference_stacks and name dreferenceX.mat.
-Note that you might need to resave the reference stacks from matlb witha different version number since RMatlab csometimes has trouble reading newer matlab versions data files.
+Note that you might need to resave the reference stacks from matlb with a different version number since RMatlab sometimes has trouble reading newer matlab versions data files.

 The scripts are divided into preprocessing and running the visualization.